graphql-nexus/nexus-prisma/README.md

 })
 ```

-### Supported Versions Of Node & Prisma
+### Supported Versions Of Node

 We only officially support what we test.

 We test Node versions that are `Active LTS` and `Current`.
 For which versions of Node that equals you can refer to our tests or look here: https://nodejs.org/en/about/releases.

+### Supported Versions Of Prisma Client

+We only officially support what we test.

-We test Prisma versions `2.30`.
-More Prisma versions are planned to be tested, refer to [#69](https://github.com/prisma/nexus-prisma/issues/69).
+We test Prisma Client versions `2.30`, `2.29`.

-We do not currently maintain a historical matrix of what past versions of Prisma supported what vesrions of Prisma and Node.
+The latest versions of Prisma Client tested is tested against Node 16 and 14 on Ubuntu, macOS, and Windows.
+Meanwhile, the past versions are tested only against Node 16 on Ubuntu.